IsaacBell/apt-rentals/react/packages/apt/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [Tailwind CSS](https://tailwindcss.com/)

-## Getting Started & Installation

-For getting started with the template you have to follow the below procedure.
-First navigate to the `boat` directory.

 ### Step 1 : Configure your env file

 Within the project directory you'll find a `.env.example` file.
 Ask a dev for a `.env.local` file.